borisdev/resume/resume.md

 - I wrote him a stellar performance review, which highlighted his capacity to articulate complex concepts to executives.

-I managed the offshore annotators.
+Managed the offshore annotators

 - To understand the perspective of the offshore annotators, I labeled several thousand sentences.
 - I built a team relationship with the offshore team of annotators.
 My objective was to increase training data, or labeling, quality.
 I managed them with a spirit of continuous improvement and consensus.
-I asked them to debate the subject-matter expert and I over Slack when they disagreed with us.
+I asked them to debate the subject-matter expert, and I over Slack when they disagreed with us.

-I built relationships across the conglomerate.
+Built relationships across the conglomerate

-- To teach me, I connected with experts spread across three sisters companies.
+- To teach me, I connected with experts spread across three sister companies.
-  This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, one DevOp engineer, one MLOps engineer, and one human annotation expert.
+  This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, one DevOps engineer, one MLOps engineer, and one human annotation expert.
-- After achieving a consensus that the biggest potential factor to bad performance that had been unexplored to date was "garbage in, garbage out", I acted decisively to pause the human annotation process and change the focus from neural network R&D and labeling quantity to assessing labeling quality.
+- I probed, got consensus, and acted.
+After it was agreed that the biggest potential factor to bad performance that had been unexplored to date was _"garbage in, garbage out"_, I stopped the human annotation process and changed the focus from neural network R&D and labeling quantity to learning about the foundational concepts of labeling quality.
 - To seek clarity, I asked the company president to convene a team meeting in the style of the Amazon 6-pager.
 The team spent the first fifteen minutes reading my high-level design document explaining that the performance blocker